 Two weeks ago, Connor said he was restarting his WoW subscription.
 Now, I’m not usually one to give into peer pressure (especially when it involves drugs like this) but Jon had continued playing WoW during the rest of our absences, and Connor had poked at it a month at a time.
 I was interested in seeing the changes in Legion (the current expansion), and I had heard good things about the reduced grind to just get through Warlords of Draenor and even better things about the content of Legion and its endgame.
 Plus, apparently, we finally got to put the business to Gul’dan, an antagonist whose goal seemed to just be “make things worse in the most lore-breaking ways imaginable”.
 Sign me the fuck up.

 $14.99 and 43 GB later I was sitting in Stormwind City once again, a level 93 Retribution Paladin cleverly named Kazinsal.
 Once again, just like every other time I had come back to WoW, I thought to myself, “damn, I never thought I’d see this place again”.
-I then thought this out loud to Jake, and I’m sure he thought to himself something along the lines of “well done, you weak-willed midget”.
+I then thought this out loud to Morgan, and I’m sure she thought to herself something along the lines of “well done, you weak-willed midget”.

 And thus began the denouement of my journey from Blizzard to Squeenix and back again.
 Fourteen dollars and ninety-nine cents a month.
 I’ve been playing World of Warcraft on and off for ten years now.